mixologee/tirvandor/tirvandor-project/shattered-oaths/markdown/SHATTERED-OATHS-COMPLETE.md

 > *He tried to sell it to dragon cults.
 Promised to wake Dragon Infernalix in exchange for gold, power, alliance.
 House Goldshore discovered his treachery, confronted him.
 Prince Aldric murdered them—every last Goldshore, down to the children.
 Made it look like Unbound attack.
 Stole the Component."*

 **Insight DC 13:**
-- This matches what Arcanus claimed at Raven's Rest
+- This matches what Arcanus claimed at Raven's Keep
 - The conspiracy theory appears to be TRUE
 - Current nobility are covering up royal murder